+Drug Medical Necessity

+Retinoids

-Drug Medical Necessity Retinoids Soriatane (acitretin) oral Soriatane (acitretin) may be considered medically necessary for the treatment of psoriasis when individual has had a trial and treatment failure or intolerance to generic oral acitretin.
+Soriatane (acitretin) oral Soriatane (acitretin) may be considered medically necessary for the treatment of psoriasis when individual has had a trial and treatment failure or intolerance to generic oral acitretin.

-Generalized Pustular Psoriasis - Systemic Treatment
+Generalized Po ustular Psoriasis - Systemic Treatment

 Preferred Agent

 IL L-36 Receptor Antagonist

 Spevigo (SC/IV)

 Drug Medical Necessity

-IL-36 Receptor Antagonis
+IL-36 Receptor Antagonist

-Spevigo (spesolimab-sbzo) Spevigo (spesolimab-sbzo) may be considered medically
+Spevigo (spesolimab-sbzo) Spevigo (spesolimab-sbzo) IV is subject to review for site of

+SC/IV service administration.

-SC/IV necessary for the treatment of generalized pustular psoriasis
+Spevigo (spesolimab-sbzo) may be considered medically necessary for the treatment of generalized pustular psoriasis (GPP) when: Individual is aged 12 or older AND Individual is experiencing a GPP flare

-(GPP) when:

-Individual is ≥ 12 years of age

-AND

-Individual is experiencing a GPP flare

-AND

-Documentation of a Generalized Pustular Psoriasis Physician

-Global Assessment (GPPPGA) total score of at least 3

-Drug Medical Necessity

-(moderate) [the total GPPPGA score ranges from 0 (clear) to 4

-(severe)]

-AND

-The dose prescribed is 900 mg given as an IV infusion (an additional 900 mg dose may be administered one week after the initial dose) OR 600 mg given as a SC loading dose followed by 300 mg every 4 weeks
+Drug Medical Necessity AND Documentation of a Generalized Pustular Psoriasis Physician Global Assessment (GPPPGA) total score of at least 3 (moderate) [the total GPPPGA score ranges from 0 (clear) to 4 (severe)] AND The dose prescribed is 900 mg given as an IV infusion (an additional 900 mg dose may be administered one week after the initial dose) OR 600 mg given as a SC loading dose followed by 300 mg every 4 weeks AND Medication is being prescribed by or in consultation with a dermatologist

-AND

-Medication is being prescribed by or in consultation with a

-dermatologist